PHPMailer/PHPMailer/README.md

 ## Installation

 PHPMailer is available via [Composer/Packagist](https://packagist.org/packages/phpmailer/phpmailer).
 Alternatively, just copy the contents of the PHPMailer folder into somewhere that's in your PHP `include_path` setting.
+If you don't speak git or just want a tarball, click the 'zip' button at the top of the page in GitHub.

 ## A Simple Example